LocLinh/MazeGame/README.md

 or
 code -> download zip

-Open file mazeGame.ext (can take up to 15s to open)
+Open file mazeGame.exe (can take up to 15s to open)

 Feel free to use or edit